-117. Tension Roll / Drop
+120. Tension Roll / Drop

 A pyramid / stunt in which the base(s) and top(s) lean forward in unison until the top person(s) leaves the base(s) without assistance.
-Traditionally the top person(s) and/or base(s) perform a forward roll after becoming free from contact from each other.
+Traditionally the top person(s) and/or base(s) perform a forward roll after becoming free from contact from

-118. Three Quarter (3⁄4) Front Flip (stunt)
+121. Three Quarter (%) Front Flip (stunt)